securing/midsummer/03_Baba Yaga/README.md

 }
 ```

-Just by looking at it we can see that `success_path` refesh to an URI, probably one we should receive in an email that just got sent (given that the server isn't down like in out case).
+Just by looking at it we can see that `success_path` refers to a URI, probably the one we should receive in an email that just got sent (given that the server isn't down like in our case).

 We know the username we should use to substitute the `<USER>` part, but what about the `<TOKEN>`?
-Well, briefing hints that the token might simply not be checked for validity, so let's navigated to the URI substituting random token as `<TOKEN>`.
+Well, briefing hints that the token might simply not be checked for validity, so let's navigate to the URI substituting random token as `<TOKEN>`.

 ```
 /lostpassword/reset/form/123/babayaga
 ```

-..and that worked, woah.
+... and that worked, woah.
 Seems like the server doesn't care about the token after all.
 We just found a vulnerability.

 ### Attack Vector